oliviermartin7/LidarForFuel/README.md

 ![Table describing the vertical strata from the profile](img/Table_profile_description.PNG)

 If used with lidR:pixel_metrics, the output of the function is a raster with 173 Bands.
-The first 22 Band are fuel metrics, vertical structural metrics and properties or parameters used to compute them :
+The first 23 Band are fuel metrics, vertical structural metrics and properties or parameters used to compute them :

 1:"Profil_Type" : Detailed Fuel profile type (to described avoid using this one for now)

 2:"Profil_Type_L": Fuel Profile Type (to use).
-1 to 4 correponding to "A" to "D" on the figure
+1 to 4 corresponding to "A" to "D" on the figure

 3:"threshold" : Bulk density threshold used to identify the limits